-If a file is saved as a single table, the file can be loaded to any selected frequency table and sent to the receiver by selecting the corresponding frequency table checkbox.
-When loading a single table from a file or saving a single frequency table to a file, each table selected to be loaded or saved, will have a "Windows" open file dialog box for each file.
-The figure below is selecting the frequency tables 1 and 3 to be handled as single tables.
+If a file is saved as a single table, the file can be loaded to any selected frequency table and sent to the receiver by selecting the corresponding frequency table tab.
+Selecting the tab for the frequency table location is available for opening a file, saving a file, or sending the table to the receiver.
+When loading a single table from a file or saving a single frequency table to a file, each table selected to be loaded or saved, will have a Windows+open file dialog box for each file.
+The upper left corner of the open file dialog box will show the frequency table number which the file will be saved to, or loaded to.